mattcroat/social-share-images/README.md

 The project uses 📦️ [pnpm](https://pnpm.io/) but you can use any package manager.

-👬 Clone the project.
+### 👬 Clone the project

 ```sh
 git clone https://github.com/mattcroat/social-share-images.git
 ```

-📦️ Install the dependencies.
+### 📦️ Install the dependencies

 ```sh
 pnpm i
 ```

-📜 You can use the Vercel development environment with `vercel dev` which requires you to connect GitHub to Vercel and links the project on Vercel.
+### 📜 You can use the Vercel development environment with `vercel dev` which requires you to connect GitHub to Vercel and links the project on Vercel

 ```sh
 pnpx vercel dev